maddadder/setup-neonkube/couchbase/ReadMe.md

 1. start the backup-exec pod from the server you with to backup from (source)
 ```
 cd C:\Users\alice\.neonkube\tools
-kubectl apply -f C:\git\setup-neonkube\couchbase\couchbase-backup-test.yaml
+kubectl apply -f C:\git\setup-neonkube\couchbase\couchbase-backup-test.yaml --namespace couchbase
 ```
-2. exec into the pod you performed in step 1
+2. Trigger the job from the step you performed in step 1, and then exec into the pod
 3. `cd /data/backups`
 4. Pick the latest backup to perform the following (the filenames I provided are just examples)
 ```